 - 1. The county-wide effort underway to establish a snowmobile trail linking the City of Oswego, the Village of Mexico and the Village of Pulaski along the abandoned railroad bed should be supported.
 It is unknown at this time whether such a plan can ever be implemented.
-Should the trail become a reality, the Town of Mexico should seek to make it a multi-use trail suitable for walking, biking, and cross-country skiing. - 2.
+Should the trail become a reality, the town of Mexico should seek to make it a multi-use trail suitable for walking, biking, and cross-country skiing. - 2.
 The Town should pursue the establishment of a connector trail linking the Mexico Community Park to the county trail (see map). - 3.
 A sidewalk or cinder trail should be constructed from the Village of Mexico to the Town of Mexico Community Park. - 4.
 Walking and cross-country ski trails should be provided within the Town of Mexico Community Park enabling it to be used year round. - 5.
-The Town should continue to work with The Friends of Mexico Point and the Oswego County Department of Planning and Community Development to provide improvements at the Mexico Point Park.
+The Town should continue to work with The Friends of Mexico Point and the Oswego County Department of Community Development, Tourism & Planning to provide improvements at the Mexico Point Park.
 Improvements include meeting rooms in existing buildings, cross-country skiing, nature trails, historic displays, and sports fields. - 6.
 A network of roads suitable for biking and hiking within the Town should be identified and mapped.
 These should consist of low traffic volume roads of adequate road width and shoulder width.
 There should be connections to the Seaway Trail, an existing bike route.
-This may be good project for a volunteer group and/or students to work on.
+This may be good project for volunteer group and/or students to work on. - 7.
+A kiosk or visitor information center should be constructed to house promotion materials. - 8.
+Promotions should include a wide range of opportunities such as agri-tourism, birding, fishing, boating, and history-tourism.